 By recycling scrap as a primary source of iron, the circular process keeps more carbon intensive materials in the ground – conserving natural resources – and helps to mitigate the emissions associated with mining and both blast and basic oxygen furnaces.
 Using electricity as a primary source of energy instead of coal combustion is much cleaner, and if electricity from renewable or carbon-free electricity sources is combined with high percentages of scrap usage, the carbon footprint of this process drops substantially.

-Nucor’s circular steelmaking process starts with recycling steel from end-of-life scrap collected from things like decommissioned buildings, old cars and appliances, and waste collected from fabricators and stampers.
+Nucor’s circular steelmaking process starts with recycling steel from end-of-life scrap collected from things like decommissioned buildings, old cars and appliances, excess scrap metal collected from our customer and partner fabricators and stampers creating the circular steel process.
 This scrap is melted using electricity in an EAF to create new high-quality steel.
 The use of scrap eliminates the need for the series of chemical reactions in a BF-BOF that produce high amounts of CO2.
 The process becomes circular when steel products come to the end of their useful life: Nucor buys the scrap to recycle again into new steel.

 This cycle can continue infinitely without any loss in steel quality, promoting a more sustainable future to move the green economy forward.